Background pattern

 The other components (excipients) are: calcium phosphate monobasic dihydrate, microcrystalline cellulose, sodium croscarmellose, magnesium stearate, anhydrous colloidal silica, talc, macrogol 6000, hypromellose, titanium dioxide (E-171), sodium lauryl sulfate, and purified water.

-Manidón is packaged in PVC/Aluminum blisters and is presented in containers containing 30 or 60 film-coated, round, biconvex, and white tablets.
+Manidón is packaged in PVC/Aluminum blisters and comes in packages containing 30 or 60 film-coated tablets, which are round, biconvex, and white.

 Holder: